Academic Integrity and Intellectual Property Rights

-- Other appropriate sanctions as determined by the Conduct Review Committee
+- Other appropriate sanctions as determined by the Office of Civility and Community Standards

 Record of Scholastic Dishonesty

-Records of scholastic dishonesty are retained in the Office of Civility & Community Standards Office and are kept separate from the student’s academic record or transcript.
-Student conduct records including academic dishonesty may be released to persons outside of the university only with consent of the student, or by exceptions described in the Family Educational Rights and Privacy Act including:
+Records of scholastic dishonesty are retained in the Office of Civility & Community Standards Office and are kept separate from the student’s academic record or transcript except in cases of suspension or expulsion.
+Student conduct records, including academic dishonesty, may be released to persons only with consent of the student, or by exceptions described in the Family Educational Rights and Privacy Act including: